robinrob/rsmithio/_posts/2018-04-24-facebook-is-like-ow-my-balls.md

 ---
 layout: blog_post
-title:      Facebook is like 'Ow My Balls' from the film 'Idiocracy'
+title: Notifications are like 'Ow My Balls' from the film 'Idiocracy'
 subtitle: App notifications are the modern bane of productivity
+description: >-
-description: "A discussion of the many obstacles to productivity that we face during the day, and what to do about them"
+  A discussion of the many obstacles to productivity that we face during the day, and what to do about them
-date:       2018-04-24
+date: 2018-04-24T00:00:00.000Z
 type: blog_post
-published:  true
+published: false
 ---